-CONDITION REQUIRED ACTION COMPLETION TIME A. Radioactive gaseous waste is being discharged without treatment.
-AND Projected doses due to the gaseous effluent, from the unit, at and beyond the SITE BOUNDARY would exceed limits.
-A.1 Prepare and submit to the NRC, pursuant to D 5.3, a Special Report that includes the following: (1) Identification of any inoperable equipment or subsystems and the reason for the inoperability, (2) Action(s) taken to restore the inoperable equipment to OPERABLE status, and (3) Summary description of action(s) taken to prevent a recurrence.
+CON NDITION REQUIRED ACTION COMPLETION TIME waste is without tr AND Projected gaseous e unit, at an ive gaseous being discharged reatment. doses due to the effluent, from the id beyond the JNDARY would nits.
+N S tr (: repare and submit to the IRC, pursuant to D 5.3, a pecial Report that includes ne following: 1) Identification of any inoperable equipment or subsystems and the reason for the inoperability, 2) Action(s) taken to restore the inoperable equipment to OPERABLE status, and 3) Summary description of action(s) taken to prevent a recurrence.
 30 days